 came out April 19th on Blonde Medicine Records.
 (His prior album Physical Whisper

 debuted in March of 2016 at #1 on the iTunes comedy charts (as well as #4 on the Billboard comedy chart) and stayed there for…well…longer than he expected, honestly.)

-Offstage, Josh has earned two Peabody Awards, three Emmy awards, and two WGA Awards for his work on Last Week Tonight.
+Offstage, Josh has earned two Peabody Awards, four Emmy awards, and three WGA Awards for his work on Last Week Tonight.
 He is also the co-author (along with Joe Berkowitz) of the book You Blew It, published October 2015 by Plume.
-His follow-up, Nice Try, is set to come out Fall 2019 through Harper Perennial.
 In the past, Josh has written for Fuse TV’s Billy On The Street.
 His writing has also appeared in prestigious publications such as McSweeney’s Internet Tendency, New York Magazine, and The New Yorker.

 Gondelman is the co-creator and co-author of the Shorty Award-winning Modern Seinfeld Twitter account, and his own Twitter feed was named the year’s best by Paste Magazine in 2015.
 The Ellen DeGeneres Show took notice of Josh’s joke writing skill and featured him as part of their “Tweetly Roundup.”